-() Indicator calculated for: EMEA: Spain, Portugal and the Middle East.
+() Indicator calculated for:

 AMERICAS: Chile, Colombia, Peru.
 Costa Rica, USA, Jamaica, Mexico, Panama and the Dominican Republic.

 Public Health Services

 With more than 30 years' experience, EULEN Sociosanitarios is a leader in the specialized management of social, educational and health services.
 Its mission is to educate, support, assist and care for people, respecting ethical principles, to improve their quality of life and life plan.